CDCgov/NEDSS-Modernization/libs/id-generator/README.md

 # Id-Generator

-Library that includes entity model and repository to support entity Id generation.
+Library that includes the models and repository necessary to support entity Id generation.
+Many database entities in NBS utilize the `Local_UID_generator` table to track their Ids.
+This library simplifies retrieving valid Ids from this table.

 ## About